 Compubones - Text by Tony Jones A bionano process whereby portions of a subject's skeleton are converted into bionanocomputers, using bionanomachines, which run off the subject's blood supply.
 Compubones are customised to the user's biology to seamlessly integrate into the body and provide the same functions as bone.

-Computer - Text by M. Alan Kazlev A computation device, which may be sentient or non-sentient.
+Computer - Text by Avengium A computation device, which may be sentient or non-sentient.
 AIs can be either sentient computers, or complex systems residing in the RAM of computers.
 Without computers, galactic civilization would be impossible.

 Computronium - Text by Xaonon (original term by Eugene Leitl) with additions by Steve Bowers Matter supporting computation, especially artificial substances suitable for high efficiency computation.